 If your business relies upon one or a few in-house IT professionals, you’re likely restricted to the knowledge and schedules of those few individuals.
-When you outsource your IT to a viable provider, your company will benefit from the expertise and availability of a team of professionals who are receiving continuous training and information regarding the latest IT solutions.
-In addition, your organization will benefit from the IT consulting capabilities of a CIO or professional service engineer dedicated to helping your company achieve its business goals.
+When you outsource your IT to an experienced provider, your company will benefit from the expertise and availability of a team of professionals who are receiving continuous training and information regarding the latest IT solutions.
+In addition, your organization will benefit from the IT strategy consulting capabilities of a CIO or professional service engineer dedicated to helping your company achieve its business goals.

 Innovative technology insights help your business stay ahead of the curve.
 Hardware and software are rapidly changing and it can be difficult to keep up with the latest developments in the industry.
 Outsourced IT providers generally have relationships with vendors that will provide your business with the technology you need, sometimes at a lower cost than you would have paid on your own.

-Outsourced IT providers will likely make the best security recommendations for your business because they know what new technology is available and have experience integrating advanced tools into clients’ systems.
+Outsourced IT providers will likely make the best security recommendations for your business because they know what new technology is available and have experience implementing advanced tools into clients’ systems.
 Also, an in-house IT department is usually unable to monitor your company’s network day and night for threats and issues.